kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 </p>

 by Semih Salihoğlu, Feb 22nd, 2023
-# Why (Graph) DBMSs Need Novel Join Algorithms: The Story of Worst-case Optimal Join Algorithms
+# Why (Graph) DBMSs Need New Join Algorithms: The Story of Worst-case Optimal Join Algorithms
 Joins of a sets of records is objectively the most expensive operation in DBMSs.
 In my previous post on [factorization](factorization.md), I said that in the field of databases, once in a while you run into a very simple idea that deviates from the norm that gets you very excited.